Gentoo penguin: Taxonomy

 Although the population on the Kerguelen Islands is tentatively included in taeniata, it may also be a distinct subspecies.

-Before 2021, only two subspecies of the gentoo penguin have been recognised: P. p. papua (subantarctic gentoo) and the smaller P. p. ellsworthi (Antarctic gentoo).
+Before 2021, only two subspecies of the gentoo penguin had been recognised: P. p. papua (subantarctic gentoo) and the smaller P. p. ellsworthi (Antarctic gentoo).
 However, a 2020 study suggested that the gentoo penguin be split into a species complex of four morphologically similar but separate species: the northern gentoo penguin (P. papua sensu stricto), the southern gentoo penguin (P. ellsworthi), the eastern gentoo penguin (P. taeniata) and the newly described South Georgia gentoo penguin (P. poncetii).
-The International Ornithological Congress incorporated the results of this study in 2021, but relegated the newly-recognized or newly-described species to being subspecies of P. papua.
+The International Ornithological Congress incorporated the results of this study in 2021, but relegated the newly recognized or newly described species to subspecies of P. papua.

 Description

 The gentoo penguin is easily recognised by the wide, white stripe extending like a bonnet across the top of its head and its bright orange-red bill.
 It has pale whitish-pink, webbed feet and a fairly long tail – the most prominent tail of all penguin species.
 Chicks have grey backs with white fronts.
 As the gentoo penguin waddles along on land, its tail sticks out behind, sweeping from side to side, hence the scientific name Pygoscelis, which means "rump-tailed".

 Gentoo penguins can reach a length of 70 to 90 cm, making them the third-largest species of penguin after the emperor penguin and the king penguin.
 Males have a maximum weight around 8.5 kg just before moulting and a minimum weight of about 4.9 kg just before mating.
 For females, the maximum weight is 8.2 kg just before moulting, but their weight drops to as little as 4.5 kg when guarding the chicks in the nest.
 Birds from the north are on average 700 g heavier and 10 cm longer than the southern birds.
 Southern gentoo penguins reach 75–80 cm in length.
 They are the fastest underwater swimmers of all penguins, reaching speeds up to 36 km/h.
 Gentoos are well adapted to extremely cold and harsh climates.